the-carlisle-group/Provanto/README.md

 # Provanto
-Provanto is a testing framework for Dyalog APL.
+Provanto is a testing framework for Dyalog APL, included the fully automated testing of `⎕WC` user interfaces.

 It is included with Dado, and may be run with the user command `]Dado.Runtests`.
 Dado expects the tests to be in the namespace `Tests` and the code to be in the namespace `Main`, unless otherwise specified.